 Elephant’s foot sleeping bags

 These bags use the tapered, form-hugging design of mummy bags but, in an effort to reduce weight and pack size, forgo the hood and, in some cases, the shoulders and zips too.
 This may seem a particularly bad idea given that the intended core competency of any sleeping bag is insulation, but there’s a degree of method to the madness.
-Elephant’s foot bags (aka "half bags"), you see, are designed to be used in combination with an insulating mid layer or jacket.
+Elephant’s foot bags (aka "half bags"), you see, are types of sleeping bag that are designed to be used in combination with an insulating mid layer or down jacket.
 This set-up lets particularly fastidious gram-counters tick the sleeping-system box in the lightest way possible without necessarily compromising on warmth.
 It does, however, mean you’ll need to have a beefy insulating jacket along for the trip.

 Zipless sleeping bags